AdobeDocs/livefyre.en/help/implementation/t-create-a-collectionmeta-token.md

 ---
 description: Create a new Collection by creating a collectionMeta token that is passed to Livefyre.
-seo-description: Create a new Collection by creating a collectionMeta token that is passed to Livefyre.
-seo-title: Create a Collection Using the CollectionMeta Token
-solution: Experience Manager
 title: Create a Collection Using the CollectionMeta Token
-uuid: 5a3e18e8-8568-45bb-9070-d0fa43dd819b
 exl-id: d2dafc90-de21-4998-8e85-83f970524329
 ---
 # Create a Collection Using the CollectionMeta Token{#create-a-collection-using-the-collectionmeta-token}